A selection of frequently asked questions about the Cranfield Executive DBA programme are answered in this section.

 17. Is the programme available on a distance learning or on-line basis?

 No - the programme structure requires researchers to attend Cranfield four times a year in Year one and four times a year in Year two.
 Years three to four contain a number of optional workshops focusing on in-depth methodologies, writing, personal development, progress reviews, one half module and the viva.
-See Programme Structure.
+Visit the main Executive DBA page to see the Programme Structure.
 In addition to the cohort weeks, overall success relies on the continuation of communication which as well as face to face meetings can also be achieved through Skype, Adobe Connect and/or WebEx meetings.
 An online portal is also available for taught materials and as a medium to communicate with cohort colleagues, but this is not a replacement for researchers attending the taught sessions in person.

 18. How many weeks do I have to attend?

 The programme contains a minimum of eight residential weeks over the four-years, providing the structure and support to ensure that researchers continue to progress.
 The first two years comprise of four separate five-day modules focusing on Research Methods.
 Modules are co-ordinated and delivered at Cranfield School of Management.
 The research training and researcher development input is structured into weekly blocks enabling working together for a concentrated period.